UummProject/uumm-prototype/README.md

 This translates to:
 - No record of contributions, therefore no reputation systems, no incentives to keep participating.
 - When governance is implemented in the project, earlier contributions are dismissed or not valued
-- Incapacity to distribute monetary gains fairly (open source project receives a donation).
+- Incapacity to distribute monetary gains fairly (Let's say an open source project receives a donation).

-With this project, I'm trying to solve some of these issues, or at least understand them deeply.
+By having a system to record that in a decentralized fashion, I'm trying to solve some of these issues, or at least understand them deeply.

 ### Future projects
 Another important motivation for me is to use the system for future projects of mine and incentivise early participation.